RedisLabs/redislabs-docs/content/rs/administering/security/client-connections.md

 stunnel is detailed below.

 **Note**: For security reasons, RS supports only the TLS protocol.
-Therefore, ensure that the Redis client or secured tunnel solution you use supports TLS, preferably TLS v1.2.
+Therefore, make sure that the Redis client or secured tunnel solution you use supports TLS, preferably TLS v1.2.

 When using self-signed certificates on the cluster nodes, make sure to